PIMCO's Gross says Fed won't raise rates significantly

-NEW YORK (Reuters) - Bill Gross, co-chief investment officer of PIMCO and manager of the world’s largest mutual fund, said Friday the Federal Reserve is not likely to raise interest rates anytime soon and that he sees intermediate-term Treasuries as an attractive investment opportunity.
+NEW YORK, June 14 (Reuters) - Bill Gross, co-chief investment officer of PIMCO and manager of the world’s largest mutual fund, said Friday the Federal Reserve is not likely to raise interest rates anytime soon and that he sees intermediate-term Treasuries as an attractive investment opportunity.

 “We don’t see the Fed raising rates in a meaningful way for at least the next few years,” said Gross, also a founder of Pacific Investment Management Co., in an article posted on the firm’s website.